 Saunders pleaded guilty in July 2015 to one count of conspiracy to defraud and one count of acting as a director of a company whilst disqualified.
 He was sentenced today to seven years in prison for the conspiracy to defraud charge and one year, to run concurrently, for acting as a director whilst disqualified.
 Saunders has also been disqualified from acting as a company director for 12 years.

-Strubel and Steinberg, who were both tried and found guilty by a jury in February this year, were sentenced to seven years and six years and nine months respectively.
+Strubel and Steinberg, who were both tried and found guilty by a jury in February 2016, were sentenced to seven years and six years and nine months respectively.

 The Ponzi fraud they ran involved an electrical supply business.
 From early 2006 they persuaded people to invest hundreds of thousands of pounds, in some instances millions of pounds, in Saunders Electrical Wholesale Ltd, (SEWL).
 SEWL purported to be a successful supplier of electrical goods such as light bulbs, air conditioning units, trouser presses and televisions to major hotel chains such as the Marriott and Hilton.
 However, the trade was fairly minor, and not to the high levels claimed to potential investors.
 They also falsely claimed to be the preferred supplier of the Olympic village, ahead of the 2012 Games.